sashapr/toronto-airbnb/README.md

 ----------------------------------------------------
 This is my first major project in Python.
 I used coding structure from a class project by [Hamel Hussein](https://github.com/hamelsmu) & his colleagues.
 They investigated Airbnb in Cambridge, MA with the objective to optimize the pricing for their listing.
-Functions were written in 2014 therefore, many libraries were outdated.
+Functions were written in 2014 and as of now many libraries were outdated.
 Additionally, the structure of Airbnb pages changed, therefore I had to make numerous changes to the original code.